sarafinmahtab/MakeChat-App/README.md

 You need to import both MakeChatClient and MakeChatServer project to your Eclipse IDE.
 Both of the server and client project has `Main.java` as launcher Java Class.
 Do the below things.
 * In cmd, type `ipconfig` and get your server ip.
 * In [makechat_db.sql](https://github.com/sarafinmahtab/MakeChat-App/blob/master/makechat_db.sql), go to 54 line and change the `server_url` and `port_number` as your ip and desired port number.
 (If you face problem, you can do it in phpmyadmin.).
 [For Additioanl Feature]
 * Open up Xampp Server and go to phpmyadmin.
 Create a database named as `makechat_db`.
+Import [makechat_db.sql](https://github.com/sarafinmahtab/MakeChat-App/blob/master/makechat_db.sql).
 [For Additioanl Feature]

 Now you're ready to run the system.
 * First, run [Main.java](https://github.com/sarafinmahtab/MakeChat-App/blob/master/MakeChatServer/src/application/Main.java) from MakeChatServer project.
 Then provide that port number you've given in database.
 Make sure that this port number is free.
 Now click `Open Server` Button.